Skip to main content

 First, go to 'Commission' on your top nav

-Click "Add Statement" in the top right to log your first supplier payment
+Click "Add Statement" in the top right to log a supplier statement.

 Start by entering statement details